surma/surma.dev/content/things/rust-to-webassembly.md

 It is with outrage that we discover that our `add` function has been completely removed from the binary.
 All we are left with is a stack pointer, and two globals designating where the data section ends and the heap starts.
 Turns out declaring a function as `pub` is _not_ enough to get it to show up in our final WebAssembly module.
 I kinda wish it was enough, but I suspect `pub` is exclusive about Rust module visibility, not about linker-level symbol visibility.

-The quickest way to change the compiler's behavior is to add the `#[no_mangle]` attribute, although I find the name not very descriptive.
+The quickest way to change the compiler's behavior is to add the `#[no_mangle]` attribute, although I am not a fan of the naming.

 |||codediff|rust
 + #[no_mangle]